MATH CIRCLES AT FIU

 Mathematical Circles (Russian Experience) - by D. Fomin, S. Genkin, I. Itenberg, edited by the American Mathematical Society;

-Mathematical Olympiad Challenges - by T. Andreescu, R. Gelca, edited by Birkhauser.
+Mathematical Olympiad Challenges - by T. Andreescu, R. Gelca, edited by Birkhauser;

-Mathematical Challenges for the Middle Grades - published by the National Council of Teachers of Mathematics.
+Mathematical Challenges for the Middle Grades - published by the National Council of Teachers of Mathematics; Problems for kids from 5 to 15 years old - by V. I. Arnol'd.

 Problem Section